Code-Institute-Submissions/milestone-project-1-cv-website/README.md

 # UX

 - There are two target users: Employers & Recruiters.
-- They targeted much the same way.
+- They are targeted in much the same way.
 Except that most recruiters will be less interested in site content and technical details and perhaps more interested in having a CV to download, take-away and pass on.
 - Employers are more likely to want to browse the online resume and particularly the connected GitHub account.

 ## User Stories